-When it comes to choosing the right package supplies for shipping to your customers, of the three choices above, air pillows are perhaps the best choice of the three.
-Between their lower environmental impact, cost and ability to properly safe guard potentially fragile contents, they are fast becoming the best choice for protecting your products during shipping.
+When it comes to choosing the right packing supplies for shipping to your customers, of the three choices above, air pillows are perhaps the best choice of the three.
+Between their lower environmental impact, cost and ability to properly safeguard potentially fragile contents, they are fast becoming the best choice for protecting your products during shipping.

 What Is An Air Pillow?

-In the age of amazon, we all need to be aware of the rising threat of packaging theft.
-While we may not all turn to engineering our own glitter gas bombs, it is important to be aware of the risks involved with ordering products online.
+In the age of Amazon, we all need to be aware of the rising threat of packaging theft.
+While we may not all turn to engineer our own glitter gas bombs, it is important to be aware of the risks involved with ordering products online.